Abxdj/llm_project/README.md

 - 🧩 **Token-level GPT** using GPT-2 tokenizer
 - 🔤 **Character-level GPT** from raw text

-It includes full training scripts (via notebooks), generation logic, and a chat interface, all designed to train and evaluate locally on consumer GPU hardware (e.g., NVIDIA RTX 3060 6GB).
+It includes full training scripts (via notebooks), generation logic, and a chat interface, all designed to train and evaluate locally on consumer GPU hardware (NVIDIA RTX 3060 6GB).

 ---